reactjs/react.dev/beta/src/content/apis/react/useEffect.md

 #### Triggering an animation {/*triggering-an-animation*/}

 In this example, the external system is the animation library in `animation.js`.
 It provides a JavaScript class called `FadeInAnimation` that takes a DOM node as an argument and exposes `start()` and `stop()` methods to control the animation.
 This component [uses a ref](/learn/manipulating-the-dom-with-refs) to access the underlying DOM node.
-The Effect reads the DOM node from the ref and automatically starts the animation for that node the component appears.
+The Effect reads the DOM node from the ref and automatically starts the animation for that node when the component appears.

 <Sandpack>